Log in

 Helpful Review 13

-I am of the opinion that such fragrances are either for gourmets or just collectors who really feel joy when they wear a beautiful fragrance.
+I believe such fragrances are either for the stuffed or for collectors who truly enjoy wearing a beautiful scent.
 And THEN it is worth the money.
-The ceiling is slowly falling on my head here, no end in sight, our dear Mr. Chancellor announced today that the corona measures will be tightened and we will soon all wear protective masks.
-For me, as very enterprising and active people, these are not nice prospects ...
+I’m slowly feeling the walls closing in on me, with no end in sight; our esteemed Chancellor announced today that the Corona measures will be tightened and we will soon all be wearing face masks.
+For me, as a very adventurous and active person, these are not pleasant prospects...

-Clearly, no perfume is going to keep me from catching on, or my parents...
-The prospects won't get any less bleak when I spray myself with L for Men, but for now, it'll be a little more bearable.
-And that's something I really need at the moment.
-So YES, I'm glad I have it and it's worth every euro to me at this moment.
+Of course, no perfume will prevent me from getting infected, or my parents...
+The outlook doesn’t get any less bleak when I spray on L for Men, but for the moment it makes things a bit more bearable.
+And I really need that right now.
+So yes, I’m glad I have it, and it is worth every euro to me at this moment.

-Overloaded screamers, craving for attention, often read about CC fragrances among the fine noses in the community.
-That is absolutely right.
-If I were a self-righteous power-hungry man, at the head of a large corporation that takes drinking water from poor people in Africa or puts shopping malls in nature reserves, I would not want to wear it (hmm whereas... the statement is funny, because I don't think I would worry about my perfume being too much).
-Let's agree that L for Men is a statement of a fragrance that can be very intrusive on the right/wrong person when overdosed.
+Overloaded loudmouths, clamoring for attention, are often read about here among the fine noses in the community regarding the CC fragrances.
+That is absolutely correct.
+If I were a self-righteous power person at the top of a large corporation, taking away drinking water from poor people in Africa or placing shopping centers in nature reserves, I wouldn’t want to wear it (hmm, although... that statement is strange because I don’t think I would be concerned that my perfume might be too much).
+Let’s agree that L for Men is a statement fragrance that can come off as very intrusive in an overdose on the right/wrong person.

-On all around dreary days like today I like the scent very much.
-I smell mainly wood and a little bit of vetiver with the sharp-citric smell of petitgrain and grapefruit.
-This is very nice because it makes the fragrance look heavy and lush on the one hand, but also fresh and invigorating.
-Every now and then the almost to death strained rose-ud combination flashes through.
-More oud than rose and really very subtle.
-If you hear about the omnipresent Rosenouds (pah so much for... here it hasn't been found anywhere in the wild yet), you can still have a sniff in here.
-The opulence of the scent comes from the intensity, and that it simply smells expensive and intense, although there are not so many different scents in it, and there is also no great scent progression.
+On completely dreary days like today, I really like the scent.
+I mainly smell wood and a bit of vetiver with the sharp-citrusy scent of petitgrain and grapefruit.
+It’s very nice because the fragrance feels heavy and lush on one hand, but also fresh and invigorating on the other.
+Now and then, the almost overused rose-oud combination peeks through.
+More oud than rose, and really very subtle.
+If you’re fed up with the omnipresent rose-ouds (pah, as if...
+I haven’t encountered that in the wild yet), you can still take a sniff here.
+The richness of the fragrance comes from its intensity, and that it simply smells expensive and intense, even though there aren’t that many different notes in it, and there isn’t a significant scent progression.

-I tend to see L for Men more in men's shoes, but it is also quite wearable for women.
-Rosenoud in the background loosens up the overall impression a bit.
-The fragrance is not as gruff as it would otherwise be with wood and petitgrain.
+Tendentially, I see L for Men more on men, but it is also quite wearable for women.
+The rose-oud in the background lightens the overall impression a bit.
+The scent doesn’t come off as rough as it otherwise would with wood and petitgrain.

-So for me this prepotent show-off turned out to be a real comforter.
-I hope you all stay healthy and have treasures in your collection that will make the hard weeks a little bit more bearable
+So for me, this prepotent show-off has turned out to be a true soul comforter.
+I hope you all stay healthy and have treasures in your collection that make the tough weeks a bit more bearable.

 3 Comments